Richard Price: Other works

 Price also wrote Fast-day Sermons, published respectively in 1779 and 1781.
-Throughout the American War, Price preached sermons on fast-days and took the opportunity to attack Britain's coercive policies toward the colonies.
+Throughout the American War, he preached sermons on fast-days and took the opportunity to attack Britain's coercive policies toward the colonies.
 A complete list of his works was given as an appendix to Priestley's Funeral Sermon.

 Commemoration

-Spray paint and laser cut stencil images of Price created by the artist Stewy were installed on the exterior wall of the John Percival Building at Cardiff University in 2022 in anticipation of the 300th anniversary of his birth.
+Spray paint and laser cut stencil images of Price created by the artist Stewy were installed on the exterior wall of the John Percival Building at Cardiff University in 2022 in anticipation of the 300th anniversary of Price's birth.

-In February 2023, an English Heritage blue plaque was unveiled in honour of Richard Price.
-It was installed on a wall at 54 Newington Green, where Price lived, and close to the Newington Green Nonconformist chapel where he was a pastor.
+In February 2023, an English Heritage blue plaque in honour of Price was installed on a wall at 54 Newington Green, where he lived, and close to the Newington Green Nonconformist chapel where he was a pastor.
 The plaque was unveiled by newsreader and journalist Huw Edwards.
-A series of events to celebrate Price's tercentenary in 2023 have been organised in Llangeinor, his place of birth, around Wales and in London.
+A series of events to celebrate Price's tercentenary in 2023 has been organised in Llangeinor, his place of birth, around Wales and in London.
+The Richard Price Society commemorates Price in multiple ways.